dsposito/hackernews-recruiter/README.md

 	$ python scraper.py --technologies "PHP" "Python"

+The following will return all candidates with "Los Angeles" in the "Location" meta key OR candidates that are willing to relocate (Relocate=Yes):

+	$ python scraper.py --location "Los Angeles" --relocate

 Run the following command to see all possible parameters for `scraper.py`:

 	$ python scraper.py --help